 A vibrant city of dancing

 The capital of Tokushima Prefecture on Shikoku's northeast corner, Tokushima City, becomes a vibrant explosion of color every summer during its lively Awa Odori Festival .
-Sitting at the mouth of several major rivers, the city was once a center for indigo dye.
-Now, it's a busy port city that comes alive with Awa Odori dancers every summer.
+Sitting at the mouth of several major rivers, the city is a busy port city that comes alive with Awa Odori dancers every summer.

 - The view from the top of Mt.
 Bizan

 - A stop off at the Awa Odori Kaikan Hall, where you can learn the city's famous dance

 - The free boat cruise around the city

 Tokushima is accessible by Shinkansen and airplane from Osaka and Tokyo.